SkyflowFoundry/connections_config/README.md

 ## 4. Setup Connections via [skyflow_connections_setup.py](/skyflow_connections_setup.py)

 `skyflow_connections_setup.py` creates and configures a connection to PipeDream (RequestBin), which serves as an echo server.
-It uses a Quickstart vault and the `credit_cards` table.
+It uses the `credit_cards` table in your Quickstart vault.

 To set up the connection, run the following command: